Tornadoes of 2003: March 27

 Eight tornadoes struck South Florida, including an F2 tornado that struck the Liberty City neighborhood of Miami and caused one death and 14 injuries.
 The fatality was the first tornado-related death in Miami-Dade County since 1925.
 As a result of that tornado, the Federal Emergency Management Agency (FEMA) dispersed over $8.4 million in funds.
 Additionally, an F1 tornado struck North Miami Beach and caused damage to trees and roofs, but no injuries were reported.

 April

 There were 156 tornadoes reported in the US in April.

 April 4–7

 A tornado outbreak spawned 41 tornadoes from Idaho to Alabama.
-There were no fatalities, but 14 people were injured.
+There were three fatalities.

 April 15

 A small tornado outbreak struck Oklahoma and Texas, injuring one.

 May

-There were 542 tornadoes confirmed in the US in May.
-That set a former all time record high for a single month until April 2011 with 775 tornadoes, as well as the current record high for the month of May.
+There were 550 tornadoes confirmed in the US in May.
+That set a former all-time record high for a single month until April 2011 with 780 tornadoes, as well as the current record high for the month of May.